GivralNguyen/decen_foundation/README.md

-# Decentralized Federated Learning Foundation
+# Decentralized FL for Foundation Model

 This repository provides a **framework for distributed optimization of foundation models** with support for **centralized and decentralized FL**, **parametric and non-parametric aggregation**.